-WWE Rumors: Another Huge Name From The Past Emerges As Possible New GM of ‘Raw’
+WWE Rumors: Another Huge Name From The Past Emerges As Possible New GM Of ‘Raw’

-There have been a number of rumors regarding Mick Foley’s replacement as General Manager of Monday Night Raw, but there has been a new name getting a lot of attention lately and it is an interesting one.
-Foley really does need hip surgery and that is the reason he has been written off of WWE television, but the flagship show needs some more guidance and it looks as if a name from the past could soon be back.
+There have been a number of rumors regarding Mick Foley’s replacement as general manager of Monday Night Raw, but there has been a new name getting a lot of attention lately — and it is an interesting one.
+Foley really does need hip surgery, and that is the reason he has been written off of WWE television, but the flagship show needs some more guidance and it looks as if a name from the past could soon be back.

-On the last episode of Raw, Stephanie McMahon decided to fire Foley from his position as General Manager and send him packing.
+On the last episode of Raw, Stephanie McMahon decided to fire Foley from his position as general manager and send him packing.
 With the position open, the official website of WWE previewed how tonight’s show in Philadelphia regarding the slot left vacant by the hardcore legend’s “release.”

-The company recently teased some big-time possibilities that could take over the role as GM on Monday nights, and there is always something more to those articles than hope.
+The company recently teased some big-time possibilities who could take over the role as GM on Monday nights, and there is always something more to those articles than hope.
 One of those names is someone who has led Raw before and could very well step up to take over the show again.

-Over the weekend, Dave Meltzer of The Wrestling Observer was on The LAW and spoke of the empty Raw GM spot currently sitting there on Mondays.
-While he does believe that the rumors of Kurt Angle taking over are the most logical, he also believes there is another huge name who could end up in the spot, and it is Eric Bischoff.
+Over the weekend, Dave Meltzer of the Wrestling Observer was on The LAW and spoke of the empty Raw GM spot currently sitting there on Mondays.
+While he believes that the rumors of Kurt Angle taking over are the most logical, he also believes there is another huge name who could end up in the spot, and it is Eric Bischoff.

 As transcribed by Wrestling Rumors, Bischoff may soon find himself back on television before too long.